cawasser/vanilla/README.md

 [look here](docs/history.md)

-> 0.3.2-SNAPSHOT. the Stoplight widget type is available once again
+> 0.3.2-SNAPSHOT. the Stoplight and Time widget type is available once again.
+Also a new "table" widget

 ## Roadmap